ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Display the logs of all the instances of the specified application.
 This value is required if `--instance` is not specified.
 </dd>
 <dt>`-f`, `--follow`</dt>
 <dd>Follow the logs of application instances.
 Use this option to stream logs of application instances.
-If you specify the `follow` option, you must enter `Ctrl+C` to terminate this log command.
+If you specify the `--follow` option, you must enter `Ctrl+C` to terminate this log command.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-i`, `--instance`</dt>
 <dd>The name of a specific application instance.
 Use the `app get` command to find the instance name.
 This value is required if `--application` is not specified.
 </dd>
 <dt>`-o`, `--output`</dt>
 <dd>Specifies the format of the command output.
-Valid options are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
+Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is optional.
 </dd>
 <dt>`-t`, `--tail`</dt>
 <dd>Limit the display of logs of containers of the specified application instances to a maximum number of recent lines per container.
 For example, to display the last `3` lines of the logs of the containers of the specified application instances, specify `--tail 3`.
 If this option is not specified, all lines of the logs of the containers of the specified application instances are displayed.
 This value is optional.
 The default value is <code>-1</code>.